tteejj/_CLASSY/modules/tui-engine-v2.txt

             }
         }

-        # Pragmatic check for CJK/wide characters.
-A full implementation is library-dependent.
         if ($char -match '[\u1100-\u11FF\u2E80-\uA4CF\uAC00-\uD7A3\uF900-\uFAFF\uFE30-\uFE4F\uFF00-\uFFEF]') {
             $currentX += 2
-            # Also fill the next cell with a space for wide characters to prevent overlap
             if ($currentX -lt $script:TuiState.BufferWidth -and $currentX -gt 0) {
                 $script:TuiState.BackBuffer[$Y, $currentX - 1] = @{
                     Char = ' '